James O'Shaughnessy Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Season Stats

-- O'Shaughnessy has hauled in 24 catches for 244 yards this year.
-He has been targeted 34 times and averages 16.3 receiving yards.
+- O'Shaughnessy has hauled in 24 passes for 244 yards this season.
+He has been targeted 34 times, and puts up 16.3 yards per game.

-- O'Shaughnessy has been the target of 34 of his team's 545 passing attempts this season, or 6.2% of the target share.
+- O'Shaughnessy has been the target of 6.2% (34 total) of his team's 545 passing attempts this season.

-- The Jaguars have called a pass in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
-This offensive attack ranks 32nd in the NFL in points scored.
+- The Jaguars, who rank 32nd in the NFL in points scored, have dropped back to pass 61.3% of the time while running the football 38.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for O'Shaughnessy's matchup with the Patriots.